 I don't know if your local oldies station is playing "Eve of Destruction" these days, what with the Eastern world in a tenuous pre-explosion state and all, and yes, I realize that this is the second time in three months I've trotted out this song to make some inane point or other, but this morning's spin, on KOMA's Saturday Morning Countdown, detailing the Top 40 from this week in 1965, came with some unexpected baggage.

 "Eve of Destruction" came in at #9 that week, and, remarked host Larry Neal, it was "tied" with another song: by some strange circumstance, the other #9 song was Middle America's answer record to Barry McGuire's counterculture anthem, "The Dawn of Correction" by the Spokesmen.
 Somehow I find it hard to believe, even in hyperconservative Oklahoma, that these two songs enjoyed exactly equal popularity.
-If your local Top 40 station, especially if it had been part of the Storz Broadcasting chain, did something like this, I'd be most interested in hearing about it.
+If your local Top 40 station, especially if it had been part of the Storz Broadcasting chain, did something like this, I'd be most interested in .